-The Contract Administrator is informed that MTO issued MTO Memo TIM-SCB-CMO-2021-001, Changes to Time and Materials Calculations for Use of Updated OPSS 127 (available from the MTO Technical Publications website) regarding changes to the Time and Materials calculations and OPSS 127 for all Contracts.
+The Contract Administrator is informed that MTO issued MTO Memorandum, TIM-SCB-CMO-2021-001, Changes to Time and Materials Calculations for Use of Updated OPSS 127 available from the MTO Technical Publications website (ontario.ca/mtotechpubs), regarding changes to the Time and Materials calculations and OPSS 127 for all Contracts.

-For these Contracts, the Contract Administrator shall the Time and Material Summary for Payment (MTO Form PH-CC-796).
+For these Contracts, the Contract Administrator shall use the Time and Material Summary for Payment (MTO Form PH-CC-796).

-- 1. MTO Memo TIM-SCB-CMO-2021-001, Changes to Time and Materials Calculations for Use of Updated OPSS 127. - 2.
-SSP 100F70 Payment for Equipment.
+MTO Memorandum, TIM-SCB-CMO-2021-001, Changes to Time and Materials Calculations for Use of Updated OPSS 127.